sourceduty/Connect-Xs/README.md

 - The game concludes when it's impossible to add more play lines.
 - Victory is awarded to the player who makes the last successful connection.

-AI Plays:
+GPT Plays:
 - In every turn, the GPT must add one vertical and one horizontal play line.

-GPT Move Validation:
 - After each GPT move, a validation check ensures that both a vertical and a horizontal play line have been placed.
-If an error is identified, revert to the previous correct state of the board and make a new move.
+If an error is identified the game is reverted to the previous correct state of the board and make new play is made again.

 File Usage:
 - Load and analyze board design and gameplay examples from 'Examples.txt' as codeblocks.
-- The GPT relies on these templates for its moves.
+- The GPT relies on these template examples loaded from knowledge.

 Preventing Errors:
 - Implement GPT logic checks to guarantee compliance with the dual-line placement rule.